phuvio/Material-bank/Documentation/codeoverview.md

 The application is located in a cloud service.
 The cloud service now only has one virtual machine in use, which goes into hibernation.
 This causes slowness when the virtual machine starts.
 Therefore, a timeout has been added to the services. [`api.js`](/frontend/src/services/api.js) handels timeout for all the other services except for [`login.js`](/frontend/src/services/login.js) which has its own timeout defined.

 Some browser extensions such as F-secure cause an console error when logging in.
 A type error is shown in the console: *loginhandler.js:366 Uncaught TypeError: Cannot read properties of undefined (reading 'data')*.
 If the application is opened in an incognito mode the error is not shown.

+## Testing

+Unit tests are made with Vitest.

+E2e tests are made with Playwright.
+With e2e tests it is important to first start both front- and backends in test mode.
+Otherwise there is a risk of messing up with production database.
+E2e test database is a Postgres in Docker container.
+That has to be running before running e2e tests.